 Tip: If your WordPress website is on the main domain (domain.com), they will show up in the list of files directly after connecting.
 If your website is on a subdomain (wordpress.domain.com) they will be in a folder with the name of your subdomain.

 - Locate your WordPress folders in your SFTP client.
-They will show up in the part of the SFTP window that is called "Remote site".
+They will appear in the "Remote site" section of the SFTP window.

 - Find the folder called wp-admin.